Volunteer Work in Thailand at Thai Freedom House

 -Pick up and transfer from the airport/train or bus station.
 You will be greeted by staff or volunteers from Thai Freedom House who will bring you to your accommodation.
 Look for your name on one of those funny airport greeter signs.
 We do ask that you arrive to Chiang Mai during Mon-Fri to enable us to pick you up.

 -A private guesthouse room with hot shower, western toilet and fan; basic accommodation in the middle of the “old city” of Chiang Mai, inside the moat that is a central hub for travelers life, local culture, markets, temples, cheap eats, coffee and internet shops and nightlife.

 -Coffee or tea in the Thai Freedom House office and a delicious, local, vegetarian lunch provided that is lovingly prepared in our charity café.
 You will typically eat with the Free Bird Café staff and are free to bring in your own snacks or take a walk on your break to pick up fresh cut fruit or other items on the street nearby.
 For dinner, you are on your own, I think you will find eating out in Thailand very enjoyable and affordable, you can have a delicious meal for a dollar or two (there is a popular cooked and fresh food market around the corner from your guesthouse).
 If you want to eat western food it is easily available although a bit more expensive than Thai food (also around the corner).

--A Thai culture and language introduction including a phrasebook that you can keep.
+-A Thai culture and language introduction.
 You will learn how to pronounce the basics for how to get around, if you would like to continue your studies, we can recommend a local teacher for private lessons.